 Remove from heat and let the sauce cool slightly.

-Preheat the Oven and Prepare the Pizza Base
+Prepare the Pizza Base

 Once the dough has risen, divide it into two equal portions.